theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > The great question certainly was , what  ?
 Alice looked all       round     her   at the
-# D   NSg/J NSg/V    J/R       V   .
+# D   NSg/J NSg/V    R         V   .
 NSg/I .
 NPr   V/J    NSg/I/J/C NSg/V/J/P I/J/D P  D
 > flowers and the blades of grass   , but     she did not   see   anything that    looked like
 # NPrPl   V/C D   NPl    P  NPrSg/V .
 NSg/C/P ISg V   NSg/C NSg/V NSg/I/V  N/I/C/D V/J    NSg/V/J/C/P
 > the right   thing to eat   or      drink under   the circumstances .
 There was a   large